 The brand that defined premium and pioneered the concept of holograms on cards comes as one of his most valuable rookie cards on the market, despite the lack of any real bells and whistles.
 This card sort of looks like it began the process of adding some foil, refractors, holograms, or something in that vein but just stopped in mid-production.

 The graphics evoke the 8-bit era of Nintendo or Sega Genesis 16-bit, and one can imagine the background music for those video games perfectly accompanying this specific card.

 #9.
 2000 Tom Brady Playoff Momentum RC /750 #180 (Parallels- X’s /199, O’s /60)

 This one is probably the most eye-catching Tom Brady rookie card you can find, and this one has good visual balance and symmetry.
 It also sees the perfect middle ground between too busy and too bland- it’s just right.

 The etched foil evokes the premium feel, and the shallow print run validates that feeling.
 It’s a card that brings both the sizzle and the steak to the table.

-The first card on our list to feature Brady in his Michigan Wolverines uniform is a reminder of just how lucky we are that enough card manufacturers decided to include him in their sets his rookie year.
+The first card on our list to feature Brady in his Michigan Wolverines uniform reminds us of how lucky we are that enough card manufacturers decided to include him in their rookie year sets.

-Remember, he wasn’t heralded at all entering the league, so you can’t blame any card makers that decided to exclude him.
-This is a beautiful card when you see it in real life, and the light catches the refractor components just right.
+Remember, he wasn’t heralded entering the league, so you can’t blame any card makers that decided to exclude him.
+When you see it in real life, this is a beautiful card, and the light catches the refractor components just right.

 But the card doesn’t photograph well, and when those photographs are posted online, it just doesn’t translate well to HTML pages.